islipnot/SoundLoad/README.md

 - Put the link to the track as first argument, all link formats work
 - Done!
 It's that simple!

 If you want to have more control over the MP3 metadata/name/path, you can use any combination of arguments listed above.
-If ```-save``` is used, all that will be saved (if provided) is the CID and output directory.
+If ```-save``` is used, all that will be saved (if provided) is the CID and output directory. </br> Additionally, when first ran, or when the "ran" field of cfg.txt is not detected, you will have the option to add the program to your user environment variables.
+This allows you to run the program no matter what the command prompt's directory is.